eigr/spawn-java-std-sdk/README.md

 public class App {
    public static void main(String[] args) {
       DependencyInjector injector = SimpleDependencyInjector.createInjector();
+      /*
+      You can bind as many objects as you want.
+As long as they are of unique types.
+      If you try to add different instances of the same type you will receive an error.
+      */
       injector.bind(MessageService.class, new MessageServiceImpl());

       Spawn spawnSystem = new Spawn.SpawnSystem()